typelevel/squants/README.md

 ### Unit of Measure
 UnitOfMeasure is the scale or multiplier in which the Quantity is being measured.
-Squants has built in support for 230 different units of measure
+Squants has built in support for over 230 different units of measure

 For each Dimension a set of UOM objects implement a primary UOM trait typed to that Quantity.
 The UOM objects define the unit symbols, conversion factors, and factory methods for creating Quantities in that unit.